 The Southern Crossing Neighborhood Association (SCNA) is actively working to help address traffic and street safety concerns in our neighborhood.
+Our neighborhood Transportation Team has created the following Neighborhood Traffic Review reports, which have also been provided to City planners.

-This page is a resource for our neighbors to provide insight into ongoing projects within the City of Bend that impact SCNA.
+These are resources for our neighbors to provide insight into ongoing projects within the City of Bend that impact SCNA.

 The Neighborhood Street Safety Program (NSSP) is a new program for small-scale, residential street projects to address pedestrian and bicycle safety, safe routes to school, speeding, intersection control and crossings, and other residential street traffic safety related issues.